 Barking is just one of many ways dogs communicate vocally.
 They also communicate vocally through growling, whining, howling, whimpers, yips, pants, and sighs.

-Besides vocal communication dogs also using many physical cues.
+Besides vocal communication dogs also use many physical cues.

 - Mouth shape